spacemeshos/docs/docs/start/smesher/trusted_state_quicksync.md

 In response to the growing difficulty of syncing a fresh node, we have prepared a way to speed up the syncing process.
 Introducing, Quicksync.

-Before reading any further, plaese read the annoucement about Quicksync [here](https://spacemesh.io/blog/making-sync-faster/).
+Before reading any further, please read the announcement about Quicksync [here](https://spacemesh.io/blog/making-sync-faster/).

 ### Getting the archive automatically